 North Cascades Environmental Learning Center, a field campus in North Cascades National Park

-Venture up the Skagit River deep into the mountains.
+Venture up the Skagit River in northwestern Washington State deep into the mountains.
 Hike beneath towering cedars and fern-draped maples.
 Paddle a canoe on glacier-fed Diablo Lake.
 Learn with scientists studying salmon and songbirds, or paint Pyramid Peak bathed in evening light.

 The Learning Center is a hub of discovery for all ages in one of the wildest, most biologically diverse landscapes in North America.
 Here you can explore cascading streams and pristine peaks, wildflower meadows and old-growth forests, and a rich Northwest history that includes more than 8,000 years of Native American culture.
 Better still, you can join a community – expert teachers, intriguing new friends – dedicated to the idea that learning together inspires stewardship.